mozilla/ichnaea/docs/rate_control.rst

 1. Set the Redis key ``rate_controller_target`` to the desired maximum queue size, such as ``1000000`` for 1 million observations.
-A suggested value is 5-10 minutes of maximum observation processing, as seen by summing the `data.observation.insert metric <data.observation.insert-metric>`_ during peak periods with a backlog.
+A suggested value is 5-10 minutes of maximum observation processing, as seen by summing the :ref:`data.observation.insert metric <data.observation.insert-metric>` during peak periods with a backlog.
 2. Set the Redis key ``rate_controller_enabled`` to ``1`` to enable or ``0``
    to disable the rate controller.
 If the rate controller is enabled without a target, it will be automatically disabled.

-The rate controller runs once a minute, at the same time that `queue metrics <queue-metric>`_ are emitted.
+The rate controller runs once a minute, at the same time that :ref:`queue metrics <queue-metric>` are emitted.
 The rate is adjusted during the peak traffic to keep the backlog near the target rate, and the backlog is more quickly processed when the peak ends.

 ..
 Source document: